 Postback tracking works by sending conversion data directly from one server to the other.

 For example, when a visitor clicks an affiliate link, a unique click ID is generated and recorded by the tracker.
 When the user converts (either by completing a form or making a purchase etc), the affiliate network’s server sends the conversion details back to the tracker using a postback URL.
-This server-to-server communication basically ensures that the conversion is linked to the original click
+This server-to-server communication basically ensures that the conversion is linked to the original click.

 As explained above, a postback URL is the web address that is used to pass conversion data.
 It typically includes parameters that carry key identifiers and performance data, allowing the tracking platform to attribute conversions correctly.
+Here are the most common parameters passed through the postback URL:

 These parameters are sent as part of the URL’s query string.
 Below, we will show an example of a postback URL.